MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 **Enabling BitLocker with a TPM only**

 It is possible to encrypt the operating system volume without any defined protectors using manage-bde.
-The command to do this is:
+The command to do this action is:

 `manage-bde -on C:`

-This will encrypt the drive using the TPM as the protector.
+This command will encrypt the drive using the TPM as the protector.
 If a user is unsure of the protector for a volume, they can use the -protectors option in manage-bde to list this information with the command:

 `manage-bde -protectors -get <volume>`

 **Provisioning BitLocker with two protectors**

 Another example is a user on non-TPM hardware who wishes to add a password and SID-based protector to the operating system volume.
-In this instance, the user adds the protectors first.
-This is done with the command:
+In this instance, the user first adds the protectors through the following command:

 `manage-bde -protectors -add C: -pw -sid <user or group>`

 This command will require the user to enter and then confirm the password protector before adding them to the volume.
-With the protectors enabled on the volume, the user just needs to turn BitLocker on.
+With the protectors enabled on the volume, the user just needs to turn on BitLocker.

 ### Data volume

 Data volumes use the same syntax for encryption as operating system volumes but they do not require protectors for the operation to complete.
 Encrypting data volumes can be done using the base command: `manage-bde -on <drive letter>` or users can choose to add protectors to the volume.
-It is recommended that at least one primary protector and a recovery protector be added to a data volume.
+We recommend adding at least one primary protector and a recovery protector to a data volume.

 **Enabling BitLocker with a password**